 What kind of services does Hour One offer?

-Hour One claims to have more than 40 clients, including real estate, e-commerce, digital health and entertainment companies.
-One major client is Berlitz, an international language school offering teacher-led video courses for dozens of languages.
-According to Monbiot, Berlitz wanted to increase the number of videos on offer, but struggled to do so using real human actors.
-They had to have production crews creating the same setup with the same actor over and over, he says, “They found it really unsustainable.
-We're talking thousands of videos.
-"Berlitz now works with Hour One to generate hundreds of videos in minutes."
-We're replacing the studio, "says Monbiot."
-A human doesn't need to waste time filming. "
+Hour One says it has more than 40 clients, including real estate, e-commerce, digital health and entertainment companies.
+One major client is Berlitz, an international language school that offers teacher-led video courses for dozens of languages.
+According to Monbiot, Berlitz wanted to increase the number of videos offered, but struggled to do so using real human actors.
+They had to have production crews creating the same setup with the same actor over and over again, he says: “They found it really unsustainable.
+We're talking about thousands of videos."
+Berlitz now works with Hour One to generate hundreds of videos in minutes.
+“We're replacing the studio,” Monbiot says.
+“A human being doesn't need to waste time filming.”

 The Alice Receptionist case

-Another example of the technology in action is Alice Receptionist, a company that provides businesses with an avatar on a screen to handle visitor queries, replacing the role of a human receptionist at a number of physical locations across the United States.
-Hour One is working with Alice Receptionist to update her video footage of human actors so that digital receptionists can say different things in different languages without having to shoot hours of video.
+Another example of the technology in action is Alice Receptionist, a company that provides businesses with an avatar on a screen to handle visitor queries, replacing the role of a human receptionist in a number of physical locations across the United States.
+Hour One is working with Alice Receptionist to update its video footage of human actors so that digital receptionists can say different things in different languages without having to shoot hours of video.

 And Liri?
 What happens once a face is "sold"?